Quantum State Tomography as a Bilevel Problem, Utilizing I-Q Plane Data: QST as bilevel SDP

-In the preceding analysis and also in Problem (\ref{SDPdensity}) we assumed that the $b$ vector is given and obtained with any underlying clustering algorithm for the I-Q plane data, for example algorithms as simple as SVM clustering or as advanced as neural networks \cite{bolduc2016projected, Torlai_2018,Xin_2019}.
-Interestingly, we can perform QST directly using the I-Q plane data by re-formulating Problem (\ref{SDPdensity}) as a bilevel SDP, which adds an extra constraint, as follows:
+In the preceding example and in Prob. (\ref{SDPdensity}), we assume that the vector $b$ is given.
+Instead, we could start with the IQ-plane data and a map $\IQP_{\mathcal{D}_{\ket{0},\ket{1}}}(u)]_I$ from the IQ-plane data to the $b$-vector, which we formalize subsequently.
+Then, we can perform QST directly using the IQ-plane data by reformulating Prob. (\ref{SDPdensity}) as a bilevel problem:

-The new constraint forces (\ref{SDPdensity2}) to a bilevel SDP since $b_I$ is defined as to belong to the set of feasible of the so-called lower level optimization problem that we define below.
+where $u=\{x,y,z\}$.
+In the new constraint (\ref{SDPdensity2}), $b_I$ is defined to belong to the set of optimizers of the so-called lower-level optimization problem, which we introduce next.